learn-co-students/react-information-flow-code-along-dc-web-080519/README.md

 }
 ```

-Now that is function takes in an argument, we see you update `Child`:
+Now that this function takes in an argument, we should update the event handler in `Child`.
+The `onClick` still needs to take in a function object, so we'll create an anonymous arrow function that _invokes_ `this.props.handleColorChange` and passes in a random color:

 ```js
 class Child extends Component {